Ardrual/gridmind/README.md

 - Backend: FastAPI service to query a small document set defined in `data/manifest.json`.
 - Frontend: React/Vite UI in `web/` that calls the FastAPI `/query` endpoint.
 - Ingest: a script that downloads PDFs listed in the manifest into `data/raw/` and can parse/vectorize them into a local ChromaDB store.
+Optionally, you can store vectors in Postgres (pgvector) via LangChain.

 Overview
 - Documents are declared in `data/manifest.json` with fields like `id`, `title`, `url`, `license`, `sha256`.